ShivalikaGoel/IOSD-IGDTUW-MENTORSHIP-SESSION/README.md

-# IOSD-IGDTUW-SESSION-1
+# IOSD-IGDTUW-MENTORSHIP
-This project was a part of IOSD-IGDTUW Mentorship program to help students get started with Competitive Programming.
+This project was a part of IOSD-IGDTUW Mentorship program to help students get started with Competitive Programming. </br>
+If you want tocontribute, download the assigement and create a pull request of the question.